Liger: Linearizing Large Language Models to Gated Recurrent Structures: Methodology

 \subsection{Liger Attention: A Hybrid of Sliding Window Attention and Gated Recurrent Modeling}

-Building upon previous works that combine softmax attention with linear attention \citep{katharopoulos2020transformers, minimax2025minimax}, we propose a intra-layer hybrid attention mechanism, termed \textbf{Liger Attention}.
+Building upon previous works that combine softmax attention with linear attention \citep{katharopoulos2020transformers,arora2024simple, minimax2025minimax}, we propose an intra-layer hybrid attention mechanism, termed \textbf{Liger Attention}.
 This method integrates a hybrid form of Gated Recurrent Modeling (GRM) and Sliding Window Attention (SWA) \cite{beltagy2020longformer} with narrow softmax attention window size, by blending their outputs in a weighted manner.
 Specifically, the formulation is given by:

 where $\operatorname{GRM}$ denotes Gated Recurrent Modeling (and its variants) in Eq. \ref{eq:linear_attn} and $\operatorname{SWA}$ refers to Sliding Window Attention, which is a variant of softmax attention as expressed in Eq. \ref{eq:softmax_attn} formulated in Eq. \ref{eq:swa}.
 The parameters $\alpha$ and $\beta$ control the relative contributions of each attention mechanism.
+We found that setting the sum of the two parameters $\alpha$ and $\beta$ to 1 is particularly critical for linearization (simply sets to 0.5 each in our implementation), which can better approximate the original attention output distribution.

 where $w$ denotes the window size (set to 64 in our default implementation) for limiting the length of the lookback window for the input token.
 Liger Attention demonstrates strong performance in sequence modeling tasks while maintaining efficient linear complexity of $\mathcal{O}(TWD + TD^2)$.